xzel23/utility/README.md

 - PlatformHelper.runAndWait() will rethrow any exceptions to the caller.
 - PlatformHelper.runAndWait() will rethrow any exceptions to the caller.
 - added an overload of PlatformHelper.runAndWait() that takes an exception handler as argument.
+- added Controls.useSystemMenuBar() that adds a menu bar to the system menu and handles its managed property to avoid it taking up space in the container it is added to when it is displayed in the global menu instead

 ### 22.0.8